 Are PR and advertising the same thing?

-No. While PR may involve some paid opportunities such as native advertising or social or Google ads that are paid for, PR and advertising are not one and the same.
+No. While corporate PR may involve some paid opportunities such as native advertising or social or Google ads that are paid for, PR and advertising are not one and the same.
 Bottom line – advertising always costs money.
 And no matter how much money you throw at an advertising campaign – you don’t always know how effective it will be – if at all.